Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Bird Rock is dominated by consolidated volcanic breccia bedrock, and the area surrounding the site is comprised of a mixture of consolidated bedrock and boulders.
 The primary coastal orientation of this site is west/northwest.

-Long-Term Monitoring Surveys at Bird Rock were established in 1982, and are done by University of California Los Angeles and University of California Santa Barbara (Tatman Foundation).
+Long-Term Monitoring Surveys at Bird Rock were established in 1982, and are done by volunteers.
 Long-Term MARINe surveys currently target the following species and/or areas: Chthamalus/Balanus (Acorn Barnacles), Pollicipes (Goose Barnacle), Mytilus (California Mussel), Silvetia (Golden Rockweed), Rock (Above Barnacles), Red Algal Turf (Photo Plot), and Pisaster (Ochre Star).
 Click here to view Long-Term trends at this site.

 Biodiversity Surveys were done by University of California Santa Cruz in 2002, 2004, and 2007.
 The Biodiversity Survey grid encompasses one section that is approximately 30 meters (along shore) x 10 meters (seaward).
 Click here to view Biodiversity Survey findings at this site.